Romani people

-Romani is an Indo-Aryan language with strong Balkan and Greek influence.
-It is divided into several dialects, which together are estimated to have more than two million speakers.
-Because it has traditionally been an oral language, many Romani people are native speakers of the dominant language in their country of residence or of mixed languages combining the dominant language with a dialect of Romani; those varieties are sometimes called Para-Romani.
+Romani culture has been influenced by their time spent under various reigns and empires, notably the Byzantine and Ottoman empires.
+The Romani language is an Indo-Aryan language with strong Persian, Armenian, Byzantine Greek and South Slavic influence.
+It is divided into several dialects, which together are estimated to have over 2 million speakers.
+Many Roma are native speakers of the dominant language in their country of residence, or else of mixed languages that combine the dominant language with a dialect of Romani in varieties sometimes called para-Romani.